ABOUT US:

 ● Encourage community awareness and engagement.

-100 Women Foothills - Our Geographic Region
+100 Women Foothills - Our History

 The Foothills giving circle was founded in 2015 by Karen Love.
 Karen was inspired to start a group in Okotoks after a charity that she was working for at the time received a donation from 100 Women Who Care Calgary.